MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsCallingPolicy.md

 ### -PreventTollBypass
 Setting this parameter to True will send calls through PSTN and incur charges rather than going through the network and bypassing the tolls.

+**Note**: Do not set this parameter to True for Calling Plan users as it will prevent successful call routing.
+This setting only works with Direct Routing that is configured to handle location based routing restrictions.

 ```yaml
 Type: Boolean
 Parameter Sets: (All)